|

 ETR500 Milan - Rome, Milan 2000 (WS)

 The new railway age got its new aesthetics.
 Traditional railway coaches were looking like furniture trucks, as the former DB design boss Schuh expressed it, caused by stringent European UIC rules.
 And still now they are hand-coupled, like in the 19th century!
 High-speed trains escaped from these restrictions.
 Already before WW II, Pagana in Italy had given the ETR200 a strikingly futuristic appearance.
 Pininfarina continued it with the ETR 500.
 Then their pastel/green color scheme was replaced by two-tone grey and the interiors were refurbished by Zagato.
 Giugiaro had re-styled the Pendolinos, beginning with the ETR460 and he created the futuristic design of the E402B locomotives.
-Jacques Cooper’s TGV design, originally painted orange, then grey/blue (Thalys grey/dark-red), was exceeded by DB design center’s cool “white shark” look of the ICE1.
-A curious feature of German ICE trains is the mixture of open saloons (Ap, Bp), offering also “window seats” without window and uneconomic old-style compartments (Av, Bv).
+Jacques Cooper's TGV design, influenced by Paul Arzens, originally painted orange, then grey/blue (Thalys grey/dark-red), was exceeded by DB design center's cool "white shark" look of the ICE1.
+A curious feature of early German ICE trains is the mixture of open saloons (Ap, Bp), offering also "window seats" without window and uneconomic old-style compartments (Av, Bv).
 The ICE1 included a magnificent dining- and buffet-car, conceived by Peter Lankes, DB.
-Then dining-cars vanished from ICE trains and even the seats in the buffet rooms were abolished.
 In contrast to other countries, seat reservation is not compulsory and on some days ICE trains were so crowded, that passengers were sitting on the floor, even in the buffet room.
 The new streamlined twin-deck TGV Duplex and TGV POS were designed by Roger Tallon.
 Refurbishing TGV interiors was done by fashion designer Christian Lacroix in a somewhat surprising style.
-The yellow/pastel/black Eurostar got a new interior, not as cozy as Philippe Starck had proposed.
-Aesthetic highlight is the ICE3, styled by Alex Neumeister Design in hi-tech purity like the maglev “Transrapid”, influenced by Bauhaus tradition and the Hochschule fuer Gestaltung Ulm.
-From a lounge passengers even can have a look into the cockpit!
-Then came other futuristic designs by Giugiaro and Pininfarina (some other design proposals were not as beautiful).
-A highlight of modern architecture is the new Berlin Hauptbahnhof, designed by Meinhard von Gerkan, inaugurated in 2006.
+The yellow/pastel/black TGV-based Eurostar got a new interior, not as cozy as Philippe Starck had proposed.
+Aesthetic highlight is the ICE3, styled by Alex Neumeister Design in hi-tech purity like the maglev "Transrapid", influenced by Bauhaus tradition and the Hochschule fuer Gestaltung Ulm.
+From a lounge passengers had even a look into the cockpit!
+Then came other futuristic designs by Giugiaro and Pininfarina.
+Some other design proposals were not as beautiful).
+A h Among the highlights of modern architecture are the Lyon airport station by architect Calatrava and the new Berlin Hauptbahnhof, designed by Meinhard von Gerkan, inaugurated in 2006.

 European high-speed services